 Our Testing Experience:

-Remington felt like the most ‘organized’ option in the lineup—the one that didn’t fight us when we started upright and gradually melted into the cushions later.
+Remington felt like the most controlled lounge in the group—the one that stayed composed when we started upright and gradually relaxed into the cushions later.
 Carlos spent a full work-from-sofa afternoon on it and liked that the back stayed steady instead of collapsing into a rounded slouch.
-Jamal used it for stretching and then gaming; the seat stayed supportive enough that he didn’t feel stuck low when standing back up.
-The sweet spot is that halfway recline where you want softness without turning the whole sit into a hammock.
+Jamal used it for stretching and gaming, and the seat stayed supportive enough that standing back up never felt like a chore.
+Its sweet spot is that middle ground where you want softness without turning the whole sit into a hammock.

 What we liked